IowaDave/Switched-Voltage-Divider/README.md

 The diagram depicts an *unloaded* voltage divider.
 It satisfies requirements because the application in this case does not need to source any *current* at the 12-volt presence.
 It merely needs to sense the potential.

 Q1 is a 2N3906 bipolar-junction PNP-type transistor.
 The emitter connects to the 16-volt power supply.
-The collector sources current into the voltage divider when the base voltage is pulled low.
+The collector sources about 4 milliAmps of current into the 4K-Ohm voltage divider when the base voltage is pulled low.

 >***Important!***<br>
->When the base is pulled low (meaning, it has a path to ground), current is going to flow out of that base at a voltage level of near 16 volts.
+>When the base is pulled low (meaning, it has a path to ground), current will flow out of the PNP's base too, also at a voltage level of near 16 volts.
 >
->This can cause two bad things to happen.
+>This has the potential to cause two bad things to happen.
 >
 >The first bad thing is to destroy an Arduino, if the PNP base connects directly to an I/O pin.
-Those pins cannot tolerate much above 5 volts and 40 milliAmps.
+Those pins cannot tolerate much above 5 volts.
 Q2 protects the Arduino.
 >
 >The second bad thing is to blow up the transistor.
 It goes POW! and pieces fly off with too much current through the base.
-The resistor, R5, limits the current.
+The 5K-ohm resistor, R5, limits the current to about 3 milliAmps at 16 volts.
+5K was an arbitrary choice.
+Only about 0.4 milliAmps through the base is needed to allow 4 milliAmps through the collector.

 Q2 is a 2N3904 bipolar-junction NPN-type transistor.
 It serves to drive the base of the PNP.
 The NPN shorts the 16-volt potential of the PNP base to ground when the controller applies 5 volts to the base of the NPN.

 The base of the NPN will draw a bit of current from the controller.
 An Arduino digital I/O pin in OUTPUT mode will source current when it is HIGH.
-Here again, the R5 resistor limits the current.
+Current limitation is a good idea here, also.
+The 2K-ohm R4 resistor limits the current to about 2.5 milliAmps.

 ### Untangling the Transistor Jargon
 They are versatile things, transistors.
 For professional communications, engineers practice a rich, private jargon when they talk to each other about transistors.